Oneflow-Inc/oneflow-documentation/en/docs/parallelism/02_sbp.md

 The Tensors of OneFlow has a `placement` attribute in global view; the `placement` specifies which physical device the Tensor is placed on.

 OneFlow will automatically number the devices in the cluster.
-For example, if there are four hosts in a cluster and each host has eight cards, then the four hosts correspond to ID: 0,1,2,3.
-The cards on each host correspond to numbers 0 to 7.
-To place a Tensor on the first four cards on machine 0, simply configure: `placement("cuda", {0: [0, 1, 2, 3]})`.
+For example, if there are four hosts in a cluster and each host has eight GPU cards, so that 32 cards in total.
+The 32 devices in the cluser will be numbered 0 to 31.

+To place a Tensor on the first four cards on machine 0, simply configure: `placement("cuda", [0, 1, 2, 3])`.

+To place a Tensor on the last four cards on machine 0, simply configure: `placement("cuda", [4, 5, 6, 7])`.

 Placement makes it easy for OneFlow to support pipelining parallelism, and we’ll see examples of `placement` in other articles on this topic.